- Countries Information

 - The ROK is committed to working together with ASEAN in the ASEAN-led mechanisms such as the ASEAN Plus One, ASEAN Plus Three, ASEAN Regional Forum, ASEAN Defense Ministers' Meeting Plus and East Asia Summit to promote regional peace and prosperity and shape the future regional architecture.
 The ROK reaffirmed its support for ASEAN's central role in these regional frameworks.
 ASEAN acknowledged the active role and contribution of the ROK in promoting EAST Asian integration.

 - Our new administration hopes to further strengthen the country's diplomatic relations and to build stronger partnership with ASEAN to the level of those with four global powers under the government of President Moon Jae-in.

-- Presidient Moon introduced his plan to establish a so-called "3P Community" that emphasizes people, peace and prosperity during ASEAN Summit In November 2017.
+- Presidient Moon proclaimed the 'New Southern Policy' and introduced his plan to establish a so-called '3P Community' that emphasizes people, peace and prosperity during ASEAN Summit In November 2017.
 It's a 'people community,' where people and people connect heart-to-heart, and a 'peace community' that contributes to peace in Asia through security cooperation, and a 'prosperity community' that thrives through mutually reciprocal economic cooperation.
 And he pledged to double the Korea-ASEAN cooperation fund to USD 14 million by 2019, and increase the cooperation fund for a Korea- ASEAN FTA so that the volume of trade with ASEAN could reach USD 200 billion by 2020.

 - During the Korean War in 1950, India made its first connection with Korea by dispatching medical support units.